Haze (band): History

-In March 2013 the band released their first studio album in 26 years, called The Last Battle.
-The album features the band in its classic line-up (Paul and Chris McMahon and Paul Chisnell) with the addition of Ceri Ashton (on whistle, flute, cello, viola and clarinet) and Catrin Ashton (on fiddle and flute).
+In March 2013, the band released their first studio album in 26 years, called The Last Battle.
+The album features the band in its classic line-up (Paul McMahon, Chris McMahon, and Paul Chisnell) with the addition of Ceri Ashton (on whistle, flute, cello, viola and clarinet) and Catrin Ashton (on fiddle and flute).
 The band stated that this is the final recorded performance with their long time drummer Paul Chisnell.
-Since the release of the album Paul McMahon's son Danny McMahon has been playing drums with Haze.
+Since the release of the album, Paul McMahon's son, Danny McMahon, has been the drummer for the band.